-- credit risk: risk of loss resulting from the decline in credit quality (or downgrade risk) or failure of a borrower, counterparty, third party or issuer to honor its financial or contractual obligations. - market risk: risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices and market risk comprises currency risk, interest rate risk and other price risk. - liquidity and funding risk: risk that the Company is unable to meet its payment obligations when due, or that it is unable, on an ongoing basis, to borrow funds in the market on an unsecured, or even secured basis at an acceptable price to fund actual or proposed commitments. - operational risk: risk arising from matters such as non-adherence to systems and procedures or from frauds resulting in financial or reputation loss.
+- credit risk: risk of loss resulting from the decline in credit quality (or downgrade risk) or failure of a borrower, counterparty, third party or issuer to honor its financial or contractual obligations. - market risk: risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices and market risk comprises currency risk, interest rate risk and other price risk. - liquidity and funding risk: risk that the Company is unable to meet its payment obligations when due, or that it is unable, on an ongoing basis, to borrow funds in the market on an unsecured, or even secured basis at an acceptable price to fund actual or proposed commitments. - operational risk: risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events.
+Operational risk includes legal risk which is the risk of loss (including litigation costs, settlements and regulatory fines) resulting from the failure of Citi to comply with laws, regulations, prudent ethical standards and contractual obligations in any aspect of Citi's business but excludes strategic and reputation risks.

-The Company has established policies and procedures to identify and analyze these risks, to set appropriate risk limits and controls, and to monitor the risks and limits continually by means of reliable and up-to-date management and information systems.
+The Company has established frameworks, policies and procedures to identify and analyze these risks, to set appropriate risk limits, threholds and controls, and to monitor the risks and limits / threholds continually by means of reliable and up-to-date management and information systems.
 The Company continually modifies and enhances its risk management policies and systems to reflect changes in markets, products and best practice risk management processes.
 Internal Audit also performs regular audits to ensure compliance with the policies and procedures.